-The measures are organized into three categories (patient demographic, vaccination event, and additional aspects).
-The first two categories expect the IIS to detect when poor quality data is submitted to the IIS.
-The third category expects the IIS to be good stewards of the data that is received and ensure the data still represents what was initially submitted when returned from a query.
-Patient demographic and vaccination event data elements are a select subset of CDC-endorsed core data elements.
+The measures are organized into three categories: patient demographic, vaccination event, and additional aspects.
+The first two categories expect the IIS to detect when poor quality data are submitted to the IIS.
+The third category expects the IIS to be a good steward of the data that are received and ensure the data still represent what was initially submitted when returned from a query.
+Patient demographic and vaccination event data elements are a select subset of CDC-endorsed core data elements.1